Starts April 7

 Every Tuesday

-Individual Tango Technique
+Solo Tango Technique

 Build perfect balance, self-confidence, and understanding of every step and turn — without relying on a partner.
 We work individually on posture, axis, dissociation, musicality, and the foundations that make everything else work.
 Exercises to practice at home each week.
 All levels welcome.
 New to Brussels?
 See our guide for expats